firatkiral/controldb/tutorials/Query Examples.md

 Wherever possible, use 'Find' queries over 'Where' queries.
 'Find' queries are able to utilize indexes if they are applied and are relevant to your query.

-The 'Core' (Collection) querying methods (Collection.where(), Collection.find(), Collection.findOne(), Collection.by()) are the best method for learning lokijs.
+The 'Core' (Collection) querying methods (Collection.where(), Collection.find(), Collection.findOne(), Collection.by()) are the best method for learning controldb.
 For many applications this may be sufficient for your query needs.
 Features not (yet?) available would be sorting, limiting, offsets and other higher level transformations.

 Chaining queries is done via a call to collection.chain() which instances the Resultset class.
 In doing so, we establish a 'state' for our queries.
 You can string together multiple 'find', 'where', sorts, limit, offset (etc) operations to progressively filter and transform your results.
 You may also establish query branching to split off your query into multiple directions as efficiently as possible.
 Chaining via resultsets is still intended for instant evaluation.
 If you keep a resultset around in memory, it is not guaranteed to remain up-to-date if the underlying data changes.
 Only the first chained operation may use database filters, so prioritize your most expensive find() filter (which has an index applied) to be the first chained operation.